Learn how to make crisp sweet potato fries at home. Baked, not fried—so you can feel good about eating them!

 Bake for 15 minutes at 400F degrees.
 Remove from the oven and flip them over.
 Bake for another 10-15 minutes.
 Make sure to rotate your pan during the bake times or else you may get some burnt ends.
 My oven has hot spots, so I always make sure to rotate the pan.

-Here’s another trick that I learned after making my baked apple chips.
+Here’s another handy trick.
 Turn the oven off completely and crack open.
 Keep the baked sweet potato fries inside and allow to sit there for about 30+ minutes.
 Sitting in the oven as it cools down, rather than sitting at room temperature, will help your fries get crispier.
 The crispier, the better in my opinion!

 Obviously you may not have time for that step, so it’s not mandatory.
 But I try to plan ahead so I have time.
 No matter what you do though, some fries will still be soft.
 There is just no way around it with sweet potatoes because of their moisture content.
 Using a couple of these tricks certainly helps in the crisp factor though.